Ladies, your 20s are a time for self-discovery, self-improvement, and goal-setting, but there are some things you should stop doing.

 Don’t wait for tomorrow to enroll in that course you want to do or travel to that country you want to see.
 Talk to people, research, work hard, take risks, and make things happen!

-You are the only person who can get yourself to where you want to be, so there’s no reason to not start today.
+You can only get to where you want to be, so why not start today?
 Chase those goals, and keep trying to get better at your given field.

 6. Not knowing how to cook

-Also, wasting your money eating out or ordering in food every night is just silly and would do you no good in the long run.
+Eating out or ordering in every night is a waste of money and won’t help you in the long run.

 7. Not getting enough sleep